shinonomeiro/slack-memories/README.md

 ## Environment

 This app is setup to be deployed as a Firebase function.
-The scheduling is currently hardcoded to `0 10 * * *` (every day at 10 am) Japan time, but still modifiable after deployment using the Cloud Scheduler dashboard.
+The scheduling is currently hardcoded to `0 10 * * *` (every day at 10 am), but still modifiable after deployment from the Cloud Scheduler dashboard.
+The timezone used both for the cron job and timestamps in the output messages to Slack can be set in `config.json`.
+The default is `Asia/Tokyo`.

 The following environment variables are required for successful operation: